Summer Vacation: 30 Ways Students Can Make the Most of Free Time

-Here are 30 ways that students can make the most of summer vacation.
-While some projects and activities pertain to college students, many are things that younger students can do.
+Here are 30 ideas for students to make the most of summer vacation.
+While these projects and activities mainly pertain to college students or soon-to-be-freshmen, many are things that younger students can also do.
+Some make be months-long projects while others may be one-offs that require little time.

-(Hint: Print it out and leave it near the remote control where they are sure to find it.)
+(Hint: Print this out and leave it near the remote control where they are sure to find it.)

 How students can use free time this summer

-LinkedIn is ground zero for many employers who scan the database for students with qualifications that match their needs.
+As you know, LinkedIn is ground zero for employers who scan the database for students with skills and qualifications that match their needs.
 Some jobs require LinkedIn to apply.
-Find a suitable (not holding a solo cup) profile picture and create an account.
-If you have an account already, is it up to date?
-And yes, high school students can create a profile.
+If you haven’t already done so, upload a suitable profile picture and create an account.
+If you already have one, does it need to be updated?

 3. Update your resume

-If you’ve not needed a resume to get a summer job, you will need one in college.
-Check your college’s career counseling website for resources, or if you need more help, Handshake is an excellent place to start.
+If you’ve not yet needed a resume to get a job, you’ll need one in your nervous system future.
+Check the career counseling website or Handshake for resources and templates.

 6. Spend time with younger siblings